Roger Pardieck named 2011 Indiana Trial Lawyer of the Year

 Pardieck credits the firm attorneys and staff, all of whom attended the awards ceremony.
 “Everything we do is a team effort.
 This award wouldn’t have been possible without all those who worked so hard to accomplish it.
 I’m standing here today because of them.”

 Micki B. Wilson, Executive Director of the Indiana Trial Lawyers Association, remarked, “John Quincy Adams said, ‘If your actions inspire others to dream more, learn more, do more, and become more, you are a leader’.
 Roger Pardieck is a leader.
 His work on behalf of his family, his clients, and the Indiana Trial Lawyers Association has become legendary.
-His inspired the trial bar in Indiana to dream more, learn more, and do more.
-Civil justice in
+Has inspired the trial bar in Indiana to dream more, learn more, and do more.
+Civil justice in Indiana is the beneficiary of his leadership.”